Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 Summer migratory birds are long-billed pipit, Asian Koel, herons, knob-billed duck, bee-eaters, etc.

-Like Bhadra Wildlife Sanctuary, Sultanpur National Park is mainly known for its bird populations.
-Some animals, like wild dogs, jungle cats, hedgehogs, porcupines, etc., are found here.
+Like Bhadra Wildlife Sanctuary, Sultanpur National Park is mainly known for its bird population.
+Some animals, such as wild dogs, jungle cats, hedgehogs, and porcupines, are also found here.

 sultanpur national park bird